JuliaML/LossFunctions.jl/docs/introduction/motivation.rst

    h : X \rightarrow \mathbb{R}

-This resulting prediction :math:`\hat{y}` is what we want to compare to the target :math:`y` using some supervised loss.
-We think of a **supervised loss** as a function of two parameters, the true targets :math:`y \in Y` and the predicted outputs :math:`\hat{y} \in \mathbb{R}`.
+This resulting prediction :math:`\hat{y}` is what we want to compare to the target :math:`y` in order to asses how bad the prediction is.
+The function we use for such an assessment will be of a family of functions we refer to as supervised losses.
+We think of a **supervised loss** as a function of two parameters, the true target :math:`y \in Y` and the predicted output :math:`\hat{y} \in \mathbb{R}`.
 The result of computing such a loss will be a non-negative real number.
-The larger the number of the loss, the worse the prediction.
+The larger the value of the loss, the worse the prediction.

 .. math::